Climate experts in Switzerland recommend less meat

-Global food production and consumption habits must change to contain global warming, according to a United Nations report evaluating the effects of climate change on land
+Global food production and consumption habits must change to contain global warming, according to a United Nations report evaluating the effects of climate change on land.

 Published on Thursday, the report by the Intergovernmental Panel on Climate Change (IPCC) - which met in Geneva this week - recommends embracing new farming methods and making major dietary changes such as cutting back on meat consumption.
 The document provides guidance to governments on ways to implement the 2015 Paris agreement and avoid runaway climate change ahead of a conference focused on the issue later this year in Chile.